xen-project/xen/SUPPORT.md

 Disabled by default (enable with hypervisor command line option).
 This feature is not security supported: see http://xenbits.xen.org/xsa/advisory-163.html

+### x86/PCI Device Passthrough

+    Status, x86 PV: Supported, with caveats
+    Status, x86 HVM: Supported, with caveats

+Only systems using IOMMUs are supported.

+Not compatible with migration, populate-on-demand, altp2m, introspection, memory sharing, or memory paging.

+Because of hardware limitations
+(affecting any operating system or hypervisor), it is generally not safe to use this feature to expose a physical device to completely untrusted guests.
+However, this feature can still confer significant security benefit when used to remove drivers and backends from domain 0 (i.e., Driver Domains).

 ### ARM/Non-PCI device passthrough